Goalence

 $$\text{team\_goals\_on\_pitch} = \#\{\text{goal} : \text{window\_start} \leq \text{goal.minute} \leq \text{window\_end}, \text{scorer} = \text{player's team}\}$$

-Symmetrically, opponent goals scored while the player was on the pitch are tracked as team_goals_conceded_on_pitch.
+In the same way, opponent goals scored while the player was on the pitch are tracked separately as team_goals_conceded_on_pitch.
+Two numbers: how many your team scored while you were on, how many you conceded.

-This gives a clear answer to the "winning goal at minute 85 in a 90-minute match" example: the player counts as 85 drawing minutes + 5 winning minutes, not a clean win.
-The distinction is large for substitutes and late entries.
+This gives a precise answer to the "goal conceded at minute 85 in a 90-minute match" problem.
+The player is counted as 85 drawing minutes + 5 losing minutes.
+Not a clean loss.
+Not a clean anything.

-Per our data, Galatasaray's backup goalkeeper Günay Güvenç spent 64.7% of his on-pitch minutes with the team leading across 739 minutes — the highest figure in Süper Lig.
-This reflects Galatasaray's status as the first-to-score team almost every match this season.
+Per our data, Galatasaray's backup goalkeeper Günay Güvenç spent 64.7% of his on-pitch minutes with his team leading across 739 minutes, the highest value in the Süper Lig.
+This reflects the fact that Galatasaray has been the first-to-score team in almost every match this season.

 Academic Roots

-The metric can be seen as football's version of the basketball plus/minus statistic developed at the MIT Sloan Sports Analytics Conference.
-NBA plus/minus measures a player's net point differential while on the floor.
+This metric can be understood as football's version of the plus/minus statistic developed for basketball at the MIT Sloan Sports Analytics Conference.
+NBA plus/minus measures the net point differential while a player is on the floor.

-In football, the direct analogue is unusable because of low scoring density.
-Our approach is a post-hoc reconstruction: combining player windows from the player-stats endpoint with goal timestamps from the events log to compute, after the match, what the score state was for every minute of every player.
+In football, the direct analogue fails because of low scoring density.
+Goals are rare events.
+Our approach is post-hoc reconstruction: combining player windows with goal timestamps from the event log to calculate, after the fact, the exact score state for every minute of every player's appearance.

-When you see this metric for the first time you notice that it elevates players who travel with strong teams, not necessarily the goal-scorers.
-Galatasaray's backup keeper is at the top because:
+When you first encounter this metric, you notice that it surfaces players who travel with strong teams, not necessarily the goal-scorers.
+Galatasaray's backup keeper sits at the top of the table because:

 1. He gets minutes during front-running matches

-This produces a very different picture from goals-per-match or assists.
-Implication: No single metric is sufficient.
-Several metrics together reveal a player's real impact.
+This produces a very different picture from goals_per_match and assists, which reward time near the goal.
+The implication is clear: no single metric is enough.
+Several together reveal a player's real impact.

-In Goalence Stories we give direct access to all these metrics: Goals On Pitch and Win Minute % columns are clickable on every team and league page.
-The goal: move football statistics from match counts toward real impact.
+In Goalence Stories we give direct access to all of these metrics.
+The Goals On Pitch and Win Minute % columns are clickable on every team and league page.

 Tags